 Islam and Christian-Muslim Relations

-The Macdonald Center for the Study of Islam and Christian-Muslim Relations is the country’s oldest center for such study.
+The Macdonald Center for the Study of Islam and Christian-Muslim Relations is the country’s oldest center for such study, opening in 1973.

 The Macdonald Center challenges scholars, students, the media and the general public to move beyond stereotypes and develop an accurate awareness and appreciation of Islamic religion, law and culture.